Deya-B/Linux_Python_DB/Linux/1sed-awk_Commands.md

 s/regexp/string/[flags]
 ```
 - Substitute regular expression regexp by string, flags are optional:
-    - g, replaces all matches, not just the first.
+    - `g`, replaces all matches, not just the first.
-    - N, where N is a number, replace only the Nth match
+    - `N`, where N is a number, replace only the Nth match
-    - p, prints the new line after replacement
+    - `p`, prints the new line after replacement

 - `q[exit_code]` EXIT sed without processing any more commands or input.
 - `d` Delete the current line and start next cycle ignoring any other commands
 - `p` Print the current line, usually used together with the -n option
 - `n` If automatic output is not disabled, print the current line and replace it with the next input line; useful to skip lines
 - `a \ newline` Insert the text given in a newline - 'a' appends after the text
-- `i \ newline` Insert the text given in a newline - 'i' appends before the text
+- `i \ newline` Insert the text given in a newline - 'i' appends before the text <br> `sed '1i\Header' input.txt`

 ### sed addresses
 - The address determines the line or lines on which a sed command will be executed
 - If the address is missing, the command is run on all lines
 - The address can be a line number, a line range or a regular expression
-- The symbol ! at the end of an address means complement: all lines except those matching the address pattern
+- The symbol `!` at the end of an address means complement: all lines except those matching the address pattern

 #### Numeric addresses
-- `sed '125s/dog/cat/' input.txt` A **single number** indicates the line where the command should be executed
+- `sed '125s/dog/cat/' input.txt` A **single number** indicates the line where the command should be executed.
+Meaning: in line 125 replace...
-- `sed '$s/dog/cat/' input.txt` The **$** symbol refers to the last line in the input
+- `sed '$s/dog/cat/' input.txt` The **$** symbol means: replace in the last line...
-- `sed '1i\Header' input.txt` Insert text 'Header' before the first line
+- `sed '1i\Header' input.txt` Insert the text 'Header' before the first line

 #### Range addresses
 1. `N,M`